khudgins/documentation/on-premise/administration/administration.rst

 /etc/init.d/service [stop|start]) and restart also works for all applications since runit just kills the process if it doesn't stop cleanly and starts it back up for a restart.

-To check the status of an enStratus process being managed by runit, issue the command:
+To check the status of an Enstratius process being managed by runit, issue the command:

 .. code-block:: bash